-Derek Dietrich had three hits for the Marlins, who have lost seven of eight.
+Pablo Lopez allowed two runs in seven innings, and Derek Dietrich had three hits for the Marlins, who have lost seven of eight.

 Justin Bour hit an RBI single in the Miami first after Dietrich led off with a hit.
 JT Riddle tripled to begin the fifth and scored on a single by Miguel Rojas.